openedx-unsupported/edx-analytics-pipeline/README.md

 All of the components above can be installed with your preferred package manager (e.g. apt, yum, [brew](http://brew.sh).

-The requirements in requirements/default.txt and requirements/test.txt can be installed with pip:
+The requirements in requirements/default.txt and requirements/test.txt can be installed with pip (via make):

-    pip install -U -r requirements/default.txt
+    make requirements

 *Known Issues on Mac OS X*